A 75-year-old, not-for-profit organisation

 A Member of Business Unity South Africa (BUSA)

-Constituted to promote the economic and business interest of its more than 100 chamber organisation members and thousands of SMEs in the wider economy.
+Constituted to promote the economic and business interest of South Africa’s chamber organisations and thousands of SMEs in the wider economy.

 Stands for sustainable, market-led job creation, inclusive economic growth, transformation and ethical leadership